kbittle/HexTD/README.md

 # HexTD
-  Updated now Sandbox tower defense game using the Unity game engine.
+Sandbox tower defense game using the Unity game engine.